Connected TV (CTV) - Campaign Manager

 What Is Connected TV?

-Connected TV (CTV) is any television that’s connected to the internet.
-Connected TV advertising is the placement of ads on connected TV devices like Roku, AppleTV, Chromecast, Amazon Fire TV, or Smart TVs.
+Connected TV (CTV) is any television that is connected to the internet.
+Connected TV advertising refers to placing ads on connected TV devices such as Roku, Apple TV, Chromecast, Amazon Fire TV, and Smart TVs.

 By default, all the PMP deals available in the Deal Explorer are third-party pre-negotiated deals that are accessible to all advertisers in Choozle.
 If you wish to explore using first-party PMP deals, contact your account manager or support center for assistance and more information on setting up first-party PMP deals.